LaunchCodeEducation/csharp-web-dev-curriculum/content/authentication/reading/getting-starting-identity/_index.md

 ### Adding Identity through the Command Line

-All of these commmands should be run in the project directory *inside* of the solution.
+All of these commands should be run in the project directory *inside* of the solution.

 1. Use the following command to make sure you have the necessary code generator tools installed.